Digital on-screen graphics by country: Indonesia

-Unlike neighboring countries, since the mid-2000s, most networks/channels never leave their DOGs during commercial breaks, instead the logo becomes transparent or tinted light grey.
-Lativi was the first TV channel that never leave its logo during commercial breaks since 2003 followed by Trans TV,SCTV,TV7 and other networks in 2004, the practice later followed by other networks as well as local channels.
+Unlike neighboring countries, since the mid-2000s, most networks/channels never leave their DOGs during commercial breaks, instead the logo becomes transparent or tinted light grey (before the mid-2000s most networks/channels DOGs were removed during commercial breaks/sponsor bug appears during program shows).
+Trans TV was the first TV channel that never leave its logo during commercial breaks, doing so in 2002, followed by Lativi in 2003, SCTV,TV7 and other networks in 2004, the practice later followed by other networks as well as local channels.
 For the station identification, the logo will remain on-screen, but sometimes it will disappear prior to that.
-However, not all (mainly local or pay) TV channels follow, as many of them were done by retaining it in full color or removing it during commercials.
+However, not all (mainly local or pay) TV channels followed, as many of them were done by retaining it in full color or removing it during commercials.

-Some networks/channels always show their logo in color even in the breaks, such as TVRI and its owned channels (TVRI Kanal 3/TVRI World and TVRI Sport, until its massive rebranding in 2019), ANTV (since 2004 until mid 2005), Lativi (currently tvOne, since 2003 until mid-2010), Global TV (former name of GTV) during relaying MTV program shows simultaneously (since 2002 until 2005), B Channel (former name of RTV, from 2009 until 2012), and most local TV channels (some exceptions are channels of Indonesia Network).
-TVRI also mixes usage of retaining and removing on-air bugs for some advertisements from 2004 until the end of 2009.
-Some Indonesian TV networks/channels, such as ANTV (sometime in 2005), Indosiar (since end of 2005 to its DOGs change in March 2007), tvOne (since late 2010 to its logo change in February 2011) always used transparent logos with colors.
-Since 2011, tvOne on air bug logos are still animated although its DOGs color transparent during commercial breaks.
+Some networks/channels always show their logo in color even in the breaks, such as TVRI and its owned channels (TVRI Kanal 3 and TVRI Sport, until its massive rebranding in 2019), ANTV (from 2004 until mid 2005), Lativi (currently tvOne, from 2003 until mid-2010), Global TV (former name of GTV) during relays of MTV programs simultaneously (from 2002 until 2005), B Channel (former name of RTV, from 2009 until 2012), and most local TV channels (some exceptions are channels of Indonesia Network).
+TVRI also mixed usage of retaining and removing on-air bugs for some advertisements from 2004 until the end of 2009.
+Some Indonesian TV networks/channels, such as ANTV (sometime in 2005), Indosiar (from the end of 2005 to its DOGs change in March 2007), tvOne (from late 2010 to its logo change in February 2011) always used transparent logos with colors.
+Since 2011, when on air, tvOne bugs are still animated, although its DOGs become transparent during commercial breaks.

-Since 2011, most networks started to display additional contents on their programming that disappeared during commercial breaks, such as content rating classifications and, in some networks since 2013, the name of the current program.
+Since 2011, most networks started to display additional contents on their programming that disappear during commercial breaks, such as content rating classifications and, in some networks since 2013, the name of the current program.